 If you want to share your story with us, please feel free to do so using the “Contact Me” section of this website.

 You can see all stories published under this series here]

 They call this the rise of the Feminism and claim this to be the need of the hour.
-Feminists having taken over everything from court systems to universities to governments have become drunk with power.
+Feminists have taken over everything from court systems to universities to governments have become drunk with power.
 Men have learned the hard way what happens when they challenge a feminist.
-Feminist movement calls for equality in paper.
-In reality, they believe and behave in the manner that real equality and empowerment comes only from disempowerment of men.
+The feminist movement calls for equality in the paper.
+In reality, they believe and behave in the manner that real equality and empowerment comes only from the disempowerment of men.
 I understand that some laws have to be made for the protection of women.
 Women are mistreated in this country and will be treated like that in the absence of laws for their upliftment.
 They really need empowerment to come up in life.
-But the lawmakers in this country have really created a ridiculous movement where by state treats women as the favoured siblings.
+But the lawmakers in this country have really created a ridiculous movement whereby the state treats women as the favoured siblings.